abourdon/powerapi-akka/listeners/listener-cpu-console/README.md

 ## In

-Listen to `CPUFormulaValues`, which are typically provided by `fr.inria.powerapi.formula.formula-cpu-api` (inherited) module.
+Listen to `CPUFormulaMessage`, which are typically provided by `fr.inria.powerapi.formula.formula-cpu-api` (inherited) module.

 ## Out